rxmr999/skills-github-pages/index.md

 - Kids are welcome.
 Thomas has somewhere to be but Elena will be here.

-- Please invite anyone you like — sitting outside, sampling beer, and watching football.
+- Please invite anyone you like.
+This is not fancy.

 **1716 Ridgeway Drive**